Monday, July 22, 2013

 I have forgotten where I learned this.
 But it is a great thing to know about, even if you don’t have health issues.
 Because, for whatever reason, we all struggle sometimes with getting something done, difficult or not.
 There are no guarantees, of course, but hopefully this hint will help you too someday.

-The idea here is to pretend you are your own secretary or apprentice, and get out whatever tools you need to do the job.
+The idea here is to pretend you are your own assistant, sous chef, or apprentice, and get out whatever tools you need to do the job.

 Just get them out.
 Don’t begin the project.